rachtorr/K_aviCode/README.md

 # K_aviCode

-This repository contains R files for the AIHEC 2024 data science workshop, adopted from the Geoscience Alliance 2022 data science workshop..
+This repository contains R files for the AIHEC 2024 data science workshop, adopted from the Geoscience Alliance 2022 data science workshop.

 ## Background Info